Robbie Grossman Preview, Player Props: Rangers vs. Twins

-Robbie Grossman and his .406 on-base percentage over his past 10 games (86 points higher than his season-long percentage), will be in action for the Texas Rangers against the Minnesota Twins and Joe Ryan on September 1 at 8:05 PM ET.
+After hitting .240 with three doubles, five walks and two RBI in his past 10 games, Robbie Grossman and the Texas Rangers face the Minnesota Twins (who will start Dallas Keuchel) at 7:15 PM ET on Saturday.

-In his last game he had a one-hit showing (1-for-2) against the Mets.
+In his previous game he had a one-hit performance (1-for-3) against the Twins.

 Robbie Grossman Game Info & Props vs. the Twins